Chalarangelo/30-seconds-of-code/blog_posts/react-use-interval-explained.md

 }, []);
 ```

 The closure inside `setInterval()` will only ever have access to whatever variables and values were available when it got instantiated.
-This means we have to be extra careful about the first argument we pass it in order to make sure that fresh values will be available every time the interval runs.
-The easiest way to handle this issue is to use the `useRef()` hook to create a variable that's considered mutable by React.
+This means we have to be extra careful about its first argument to make sure that fresh values will be available every time the interval runs.
+The easiest solution to this issue is to create a variable that's considered mutable by React, using the `useRef()` hook.
 This will allow us to have access to new values when we need them.

 ```jsx
 const savedCallback = React.useRef(callback);